-Searches the document and highlights the words fun, games, and ready when they are found.
+Searches the document or source library.
+When initiated with F8 the words fun, games, and ready will be highlighted.
+Press Enter to continue searching for the next match.
+When initiated with F7 no interaction is required, the source module will be added to the search summary.
 Only lowercase versions of the words will be located.
 The V (verification) has no meaning for searches.

-Searches the document as in the previous example, except all versions of fun, games, and ready will be found regardless of uppercase or lowercase.
+Searches the document or source library as in the previous example, except all versions of fun, games, and ready will be found regardless of uppercase or lowercase.
 The V (verification) has no meaning for searches.